 WHAT IS THE COMMON FOLLOW-UP SYSTEM?

 HISTORY OF THE COMMON FOLLOW-UP SYSTEM

-CFS YEARS 1992-2000: CFS CONVERTED TO A LONGITUDINAL DATABASE 3

-CFS YEARS 2001-2015: CFS EXPANSION AND ENHANCEMENT 2

-CFS CURRENT OPERATION (2016-2018) 6

-ENHANCING SYSTEM OUTPUTS 6

 How is the Common Follow-up System Operated?
-7
+4

 How are CFS Data Processed?
-7

-Is the CFS Cost-Effective?
-8
+IS THE CFS COST-EFFECTIVE?
+5

-WHAT ARE THE STRENGTHS AND LIMITATIONS OF CFS DATA? g
+WHAT ARE THE STRENGTHS AND LIMITATIONS OF CFS DATA?
+6

-PARTICIPATION SUMMARY ACROSS THE YEARS 10
+CFS Current Operation (2019) 6

+Participation Summary Across the Years 8

-INTERRELATIONSHIPS AMONG AGENCIES IN THE PROVISION OF SERVICES 13
+INTERRELATIONSHIPS AMONG AGENCIES IN THE PROVISION OF SERVICES 11

-RELATIONSHIP OF INDIVIDUALS SERVED TO THE NORTH CAROLINA ECONOMY 15
+RELATIONSHIP OF INDIVIDUALS SERVED TO THE NORTH CAROLINA ECONOMY 13

-Operation Summary 16
+OPERATION SUMMARY 1/

-A REPORT ON THE OPERATIONS OF THE NORTH CAROLINA COMMON FOLLOW-UP SYSTEM
+A REPORT ON THE OPERATIONS OF THE NORTH CAROLINA COMMON FOLLOW-UP SYSTEM May 1, 2020

-May 1, 2019

-The 2019 Common Follow-up System (CFS) Operational Report provides information on CFS activities over the past calendar year.
+The 2020 Common Follow-up System (CFS) Operational Report provides information on CFS activities over the past calendar year.
 This report includes information related to education, employment and training programs for which data were reported by state agencies under the requirements of the North Carolina General Statute Chapter 96 Article 4.